Inverse Reinforcement Learning with Just Classification and a Few Regressions: From partial to point identification

-This optimization problem is highly under-specified (has many solutions) because the likelihood objective is flat along any state-potential reshaping of the reward.
-This is the exact invariance we will use to back out a solution to \cref{eq:main-irl}, after finding just one easy-to-identify optimal solution.
+This problem is highly non-unique.
+Because the objective is invariant under potential-based transformations of the reward, the relaxed problem admits an entire equivalence class of solutions.
+We will exploit this invariance later to recover a solution to the normalized problem \eqref{eq:main-irl} from a single convenient representative.